 Tuition reductions are provided to families having more than one child enrolled at Holy Cross High School.
-A discount of \$500 is given for the second child and no tuition is charged for additional children.
+A discount of \$500 is given for the second child at Holy Cross High School.
+For families with three or more children attending Holy Cross High School simultaneously, a 50% discount is applied for any additional children after the second.